Alexander-Ocheretyany/Java/JDOM/ReadMe.txt

-Thr program prints out an overview of cross-links within an XML document formated as a DocBook.
+The program prints out an overview of cross-links within an XML document formated as a DocBook.
 The program reads the DocBook document from the standard input and to the standard output, it prints out an overview of cross-links with names of sections among which the cross-links are set.

 The cross-links are created via the <link> element.
 The cross-link target is a unique ID in the \texttt{linkend} attribute.
 The document is structured into section that are formed by the <section> element.
 Each section has its title specified in the <title> element.
 Sections can be arbitrarily nested.
 Cross-links are always in a section; the same is true for cross-links targets.